andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/debugging/reasons-your-ios-app-is-crashing.md

   - Debugging
   - Xcode
   - Crash
-introtext: "App crashes can feel so... abrubpt, can't they?
+introtext: "App crashes can feel so... abrupt, can't they?
 When you experience a crash, it might calm your nerves to know that there are a finite number of reasons for your app to crash.
 Four, in fact.
 Here they are... "
 images:
   - /images/social-assets/Twitter - 4 Reasons Your iOS App Is Crashing.png
   - /images/social-assets/Facebook - 4 Reasons Your iOS App Is Crashing.png